Krokodyl/dokapon-english/README.md

 - [ ] Bug on sell gear (Steal x10) the x is shown as DC-OW
 - [ ] Move the AI menu to the left to show full words instead of Wea, Nor, Har
 - [ ] In the menus, differentiate Towns and Castles
+- [ ] The main menu guy has no background (could be an emulator issue)
+- [ ] Bad translation: "Who will play together"
+- [ ] Typo: "Knifes"

+## Missing translations

+ITEMS
+Item8
+Item10
+Item12

+FIELD MAGIC
+FMAG1
+FMAG2
+FMAG3
+FMAG5

+MONSTER MAGIC
+MOSK1
+MOSK2
+MOSK5
+MOSK6
+MOSK8
+MOSK11

+NEGATIVE EFFECTS
+-oruhaou
+MOSK1

+Some quest related names (last part of Table 6) have to match with same names in other translations.

 ## Screenshots
 Japanese | English